prideout/lava/README.md

 ninja && ./vtriangle
 ```

-You should now see a Cornell Box that looks like this:
+You should now see a Klein Bottle that looks like this:

 [placeholder]